aiidateam/aiida-plugin-cutter/{{cookiecutter.plugin_name}}/CONTRIBUTING.md

 ### Tests

-Tests can be run in different was
+Tests can be run in different ways
 ```
 hatch test # Run tests whith your current python version
 hatch test --python 3.9 # Run tests for python version 3.9